 Value for Investment Resources

-Scroll down for practical guidance, social media links, theory, examples, blogs, and other resources.
+Practical guidance, theory, examples, blogs, social media links, and other resources.

 King, J. (2021).
 Expanding theory-based evaluation: incorporating value creation in a theory of change.
 Evaluation and Program Planning, Volume 89, December 2021. https://doi.org/10.1016/j.evalprogplan.2021.101963.

 King, J. (2019).
 Evaluation and Value for Money: Development of an approach using explicit evaluative reasoning.
 (Doctoral dissertation).
 Melbourne, Australia: University of Melbourne.

 King, J. (2017).
 Using Economic Methods Evaluatively.
 American Journal of Evaluation, 38(1), 101–113.